ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 There's just one little catch.
 You'll have to deselect the function and select it again.
 *Why?*
 Because after he finishes running, the log shows a generalized report how long the whole thing did etc.
-The *report.addLogText()* is more useful for example after you run've the whole thing, you can go back to the functions and check their logs.
+The *report.addLogText()* is more useful for example after you run've the whole thing and you want to go back to the functions and check their logs.
 You can imagine it'd be a nightmare if in those cases you would have just used the print() function.
 ![Alt text](images/python_reportLog.jpg)